 10.6.
 Web beacons are small graphic images that may be included on our Service and the Platform.
 They allow us to count users who have viewed these pages so that we can better understand your preference and interests.

-11. JiMAT
+11. JiMAT's Right to Disclose Personal Data

 11.1.
 YOU ACKNOWLEDGE AND AGREE THAT JiMAT HAS THE RIGHT TO DISCLOSE YOUR PERSONAL DATA TO ANY LEGAL, REGULATORY, GOVERNMENTAL, TAX, LAW ENFORCEMENT OR OTHER AUTHORITIES OR THE RELEVANT RIGHT OWNERS, IF JiMAT HAS REASONABLE GROUNDS TO BELIEVE THAT DISCLOSURE OF YOUR PERSONAL DATA IS NECESSARY FOR THE PURPOSE OF MEETING ANY OBLIGATIONS, REQUIREMENTS OR ARRANGEMENTS, WHETHER VOLUNTARY OR MANDATORY, AS A RESULT OF COOPERATING WITH AN ORDER, AN INVESTIGATION AND/OR A REQUEST OF ANY NATURE BY SUCH PARTIES.
 TO THE EXTENT PERMISSIBLE BY APPLICABLE LAW, YOU AGREE NOT TO TAKE ANY ACTION AND/OR WAIVE YOUR RIGHTS TO TAKE ANY ACTION AGAINST JiMAT FOR THE DISCLOSURE OF YOUR PERSONAL DATA IN THESE CIRCUMSTANCES.

-12.
+12. Third Party Sites

 12.1.
 The Platform may contain links to other websites operated by other parties, such as our business affiliates, merchants or payment gateways.
 We are not responsible for the privacy practices of websites operated by these other parties.
 You are advised to check on the applicable privacy policies of those websites to determine how they will handle any information they collect from you.